-The Federal Energy Management Program (FEMP) provides assistance to federal agencies interested in distributed energy procurement through experts at the National Renewable Energy Laboratory (NREL) and Lawrence Berkeley National Laboratory (LBNL).
+The FEMP provides assistance to federal agencies interested in distributed energy procurement through experts at the National Renewable Energy Laboratory (NREL) and Lawrence Berkeley National Laboratory (LBNL).
 To get started, contact Rachel Shepherd at DOE, Chandra Shah at NREL, or Gerald Robinson at LBNL.

 These experts facilitate cooperation between the federal agency and:

 Defense Logistics Agency-Energy: Offers acquisition support for facility energy requirements such as REC purchases and long-term distributed energy project development

 General Services Administration: Acquires competitive electricity for the federal government, often using reverse auctions, and bundles renewable energy purchases with basic electricity to help multiple agencies meet their renewable energy needs.
 GSA purchases some energy through power purchase agreements and RECs

 Western Area Power Administration: Facilitates long-term contracts for federal agencies in its service territory through the Renewable Resources for Federal Agencies Program.

 Review FEMP’s resources and tools for planning distributed energy projects.